 About Susan Michele

 Susan’s first full-length book, In the Needle, A Woman, was the Winner of the 2024 Donna Wolf-Palacio Prize.
-The book is forthcoming from Finishing Line Press in Summer, 2025.
+The book was published by Finishing Line Press on July 28, 2025.
 Versions of the award-winning book were finalists for Harbor Editions' Laureate Prize (2021), the 42 Miles Press Poetry Award (2023), the C&R Press Poetry Award (2023), and the Louise Bogan Award (2024).

 Susan has an M.S.
 Ed. in Applied Linguistics from Queens College (City University of New York) and a B.A. in English from Indiana University-Bloomington, where her focus was creative writing and journalism, and her mentor was Pulitzer Prize winning poet Yusef Komunyakaa.
 She holds a post-B.A. certificate in elementary education from the Massachusetts College of Liberal Arts, and completed coursework for a post-M.A certificate in early childhood special education.
 For ten years Susan worked as an elementary and ESL teacher in the New York City public schools, where she earned National Board Certification as a middle childhood generalist.